c-astle35/data_reference/README.md

 			+a statistical technique
 			+an interesting library
 			+a handy website that you like to use as reference, etc.
-			+a book you think is a good read that you could help on a project or give ideas; especially if it's at the intro-level for people unfamiliar with certain concepts
+			+a book you think is a good read that could help on a project or give ideas; especially if it's at the intro-level for people unfamiliar with certain concepts
 			 	examples:
 					-math